Fault tolerance: Replication

 All implementations of RAID, redundant array of independent disks, except RAID 0, are examples of a fault-tolerant storage device that uses data redundancy.

 A lockstep fault-tolerant machine uses replicated elements operating in parallel.
 At any time, all the replications of each element should be in the same state.
 The same inputs are provided to each replication, and the same outputs are expected.
 The outputs of the replications are compared using a voting circuit.
 A machine with two replications of each element is termed dual modular redundant (DMR).
 The voting circuit can then only detect a mismatch and recovery relies on other methods.
 A machine with three replications of each element is termed triple modular redundant (TMR).
 The voting circuit can determine which replication is in error when a two-to-one vote is observed.
 In this case, the voting circuit can output the correct result, and discard the erroneous version.
 After this, the internal state of the erroneous replication is assumed to be different from that of the other two, and the voting circuit can switch to a DMR mode.
 This model can be applied to any larger number of replications.

 Lockstep fault-tolerant machines are most easily made fully synchronous, with each gate of each replication making the same state transition on the same edge of the clock, and the clocks to the replications being exactly in phase.
 However, it is possible to build lockstep systems without this requirement.

 Bringing the replications into synchrony requires making their internal stored states the same.
 They can be started from a fixed initial state, such as the reset state.
 Alternatively, the internal state of one replica can be copied to another replica.

 One variant of DMR is pair-and-spare.
 Two replicated elements operate in lockstep as a pair, with a voting circuit that detects any mismatch between their operations and outputs a signal indicating that there is an error.
 Another pair operates exactly the same way.
 A final circuit selects the output of the pair that does not proclaim that it is in error.
 Pair-and-spare requires four replicas rather than the three of TMR, but has been used commercially.

+Failure-oblivious computing

-Failure-oblivious computingFailure-oblivious computing is a technique that enables computer programs to continue executing despite errors.
+Failure-oblivious computing is a technique that enables computer programs to continue executing despite errors.
 The technique can be applied in different contexts.
 It can handle invalid memory reads by returning a manufactured value to the program, which in turn, makes use of the manufactured value and ignores the former memory value it tried to access, this is a great contrast to typical memory checkers, which inform the program of the error or abort the program.

 The approach has performance costs: because the technique rewrites code to insert dynamic checks for address validity, execution time will increase by 80% to 500%.